6 Nights (from US $2,140)

 Start: Tokyo - End: Tokyo | Standard Class

-As of the winter of 2017 I have had to temporarily discontinue my prearranged and economical Small Group Tours & Day Trips because of the popularity of my Private Custom Tours.
-In the future I may offer the prearranged Small Group Tours & Day Trips but for now I can offer only Private Custom Tours.
-If you would like to start a conversation about a Private Custom Tour to Japan please submit my Inquiry Form.
+As of the winter of 2018 I have had to temporarily discontinue my Small Group Tours because of the popularity of my Day Trips & Private Custom Tours.
+In the future I may offer Small Group Tours again but for now I can offer only Day Trips & Private Custom Tours.
+If you would like to start a conversation about Day Trips or a Private Custom Tour to Japan please submit my Inquiry Form.
 Feel free to inquire about any desires you may have and want to experience in Japan.

 Tokyo - Kyoto - Osaka - Tokyo